Foreword

 Intercompany Transfers

-That portion of a business' gross receipts attributable to amounts received from or charged to closely held or related companies is now exempt from business tax.
-Ownership interests in the related or closely held companies must be at least 80% in common in terms of both value and voting power.
+or closely held companies must be at least 80% in common in terms of both value and voting

 Reporting on a cash or accrual basis (deductions for bad debts)